wiyiflash/haxe-objective-c-target/README.md

 ## Compiling Haxe

-Clone the ObjC target from git somewhere in your computer, it contains also the entire haxe compiler sources:
+Clone the ObjC target from git somewhere in your computer, it contains also the entire haxe compiler sources.
+I keep the Haxe svn sources update once at few days usually

 	git clone git@github.com:ralcr/haxe-objective-c-target.git